hendricius/the-bread-code/recipes/sourdough/make-sourdough-starter.md

-# Make your own sourdough
+# Make your own sourdough starter

 ![Some yummy rye breads.
 But you can also bake every other bread with sourdough](/images//yummy-ryes.jpg)

 Sourdough is an excellent way to add air into your dough.
 At the same time the taste becomes a little sour adding excellent flavor to the bread.
 A welcome side effect is that you can eat your bread for a longer period of time as it does not catch mold as fast as yeast-only bread.
 [This is because of the antibiotic ingredients.](http://news.bbc.co.uk/2/hi/science/nature/881477.stm) Good news, it is really easy to make your own sourdough.